sansio-org/sansio/examples/README.md

 # Sansio Examples

-This crate contains examples demonstrating how to use the sansio ecosystem, including both the `sansio` core crate and the `sansio-rt` runtime abstraction.
+This crate contains examples demonstrating how to use the sansio ecosystem, including both the `sansio` core crate and the `sansio-executor` tokio-based executor.

 ## Structure